Analysis Tasks and Skills

 Modelling and Diagramming

-An analyst needs to know different types of models and be able to select the most appropriate one for the given case.
-Since there is no rule defining when to use which model, analyst always needs to tailor the selection.
-A more detailed guide of which models to use and is provided in this chapter.
+An analyst needs to be familiar with different types of models and be able to select the most appropriate one for any given case.
+Since there are no hard rules defining which model to use and when, an analyst must always tailor the selection to the specific situation.
+A more detailed guide on selecting and using various models is provided in this chapter.

 Prototyping

-Prototyping shares the same goal with modeling, which is discovering requirements in a more vivid way than just using textual descriptions, but it goes a bit further.
+Prototyping shares the same goal as modeling: discovering requirements in a more vivid way than through textual descriptions alone.
+However, prototyping goes a step further.
 Analysts use prototypes to validate requirements by letting stakeholders actually try the solution out.
-A prototype typically does not cover all the features of the final solution, it simulates only specific parts of it, yet it still allows analysts to get really valuable feedback for the solution very early in the project.
-This helps to finetune the requirements faster and to prevent building something which is not needed.
+A prototype typically does not cover all the features of the final solution—it simulates only specific parts—yet it still allows analysts to gather invaluable feedback very early in the project.
+This helps to fine-tune requirements faster and prevents building features that are not truly needed.

 Horizontal prototypes provide a broad view of an entire system or subsystem, focusing on user interaction more than low-level system functionality, such as database access.
 Horizontal prototypes are useful for: